the-turing-way/the-turing-way/chapters/testing.md

 - The most common routes through a program.
 - The most important routes for a program.
 For example the LIGO detector aims to find gravitational wave events, which are extremely rare.
 If there's a bug in that path through the program which monitors the detector then it's a *huge* problem.
 - Cases that are prone to breakage due to structural problems within the program.
+Though ideally it's better to just fix those problems, but cases exist where this may not be feasible.

 Because system tests can be time consuming it may be impractical to run them very regularly (such as multiple times a day after small changes in the code).
 Therefore it can be a good idea to run them each night (and to automate this process) so that if errors are introduced that only system testing can detect the programmer will be made of them relatively quickly.

 ## Acceptance testing

-[digitalocean](https://www.digitalocean.com/community/tutorials/an-introduction-to-continuous-integration-delivery-and-deployment) **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.**

 Acceptance tests are one of the last tests types that are performed on software prior to delivery.
 Acceptance testing is used to determine whether a piece of software satisfies all of the requirements from the business or user's perspective.
-These tests are sometimes built against the original specification and often test interfaces for the expected functionality and for usability.
+Does this piece of software do what it needs to do?
+These tests are sometimes built against the original specification, and in commercial software often test interfaces for the expected functionality and for usability.

-Acceptance testing is often a more involved phase that might extend past the release of the software.
-Automated acceptance testing can be used to make sure the technological requirements of the design were met, but manual verification also usually plays a role.

-Frequently, acceptance testing begins by deploying the build to a staging environment that mirrors the production system.
-From here, the automated test suites can be run and internal users can access the system to check whether it functions the way they need it to.
-After release or offering beta access to customers, further acceptance testing is performed by evaluating how the software functions with real use and by collecting feedback from users.
+Because research software is typically written by the researcher that will use it (or at least with significant input from them) acceptance tests may not be necessary.

 ## Regression testing